1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 ```
 Calling `ƒ('fieldName')` returns a function that takes an object and returns its `fieldName` property.
 A single expressive (if slightly more complicated) idea replaces many repetitive ones.
 Pz suggests using ƒ for this function since it is short and easy to tip - option-f.
 I like that it evokes its purpose 'ƒield accessor' without being verbose.

-For the most common pattern of anonymous functions though, getting a property from an object and transforming it with a scale function `.attr("cx", function(d) { return x(d.sepalWidth); })`, we're still stuck typing out of the entirely of the function syntax.
-We can tell the computer how to automatically combine the accessor and scale functions instead manually spelling it:
+However, for the most common pattern of anonymous functions - getting a property from an object and transforming it with a scale function `.attr("cx", function(d) { return x(d.sepalWidth); })` - we're still stuck typing out the entirety of the function syntax.
+We can tell the computer how to automatically combine the accessor and scale functions instead of manually spelling it:
 ```javascript
 var compose = function(g, h){
 	return function(d){